leoseguin/machine-learning/README.md

 We follow another series of steps in order to put the data in a format suitable for learning, i.e. lists of numbers of equal length, and significantly improve performance.
 The steps are the following:
 - Tokenize sentences
-- Remove the 10% shortest (resp.
-40% longest) sentences, in order to increase (resp. decrease) the minimum (resp. maximum) sentence length from 0 token to 9 (resp. from 642 tokens to 27)
+- Remove the 5% shortest (resp.
+40% longest) sentences, in order to increase the minimum sentence length from 0 token to 6 (resp. decrease the maximum from 642 tokens to 27)
-- Randomly remove 99% of the remaining sentences
+- Randomly remove 99.5% of the remaining sentences
 - Build a vocabulary for each language
-- Replace each token by its index in the sentences from the dataset
+- For each sentence in the dataset, add start-of-sentence and end-of-sentence tokens and replace every token by its index in the corresponding vocabulary
-- Add padding tokens at the end of sentences so that all of them have the same length
+- Add padding tokens at the end of sequences so that all of them have the same length
 - Save the vocabularies and the modified datasets in new pickle files

-The vocabularies are saved under `french_vocab.pkl` and `english_vocab.pkl`; they contain respectively **12,003 French tokens** and **9,025 English tokens**.
-The prepared data is stored in the two parallel datasets `french_num.pkl` and `english_num.pkl`, each one containing **9,567 lists of 27 numbers each**, ready for machine learning application.
+The vocabularies are saved under `french_vocab.pkl` and `english_vocab.pkl`; they contain respectively **9,857 French tokens** and **7,494 English tokens**.
+The prepared data is stored in the two parallel datasets `french_num.pkl` and `english_num.pkl`, each one containing **5,419 lists of 29 integers each**, ready for machine learning application.

-For instance, the sentence `"we support free choice for all consumers across the eu"` is now encoded as `[7, 76, 1230, 472, 77, 192, 155, 1537, 16, 302, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0]` in the file `english_num.pkl`.
+For instance, the sentence `"we support free choice for all consumers across the eu"` is now encoded as `[2, 7, 76, 1230, 472, 77, 192, 155, 1537, 16, 302, 3, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0]` in the file `english_num.pkl`.

 The program [`preprocessing.py`](preprocessing.py) applies the preprocessing steps mentioned above, and saves the resulting files in the `dataset` folder.

 ## Model architecture

-*Note: for this chapter, we took our main inspiration (and some code snippets) from [this website](https://cnvrg.io/seq2seq-model/).*
+*Note: for this chapter, we took our main inspiration (and some code snippets) from the three following websites [[1]](https://cnvrg.io/seq2seq-model/), [[2]](https://ethen8181.github.io/machine-learning/deep_learning/seq2seq/1_torch_seq2seq_intro.html#Encoder-Module), [[3]](https://towardsdatascience.com/a-comprehensive-guide-to-neural-machine-translation-using-seq2sequence-modelling-using-pytorch-41c9b84ba350#6756).*

 We choose to use a **Seq2Seq (Sequence to Sequence)** architecture with **LSTM (Long Short-Term Memory)**.
 - Seq2Seq models are particularly adept at language translation tasks and are widely used in this domain.